hSaria/ChromaTerm/readme.md

 # About
 ChromaTerm-- (CT--) is a process-wrapper that highlights any output according to user-configurable rules.
-CT-- is configured while running which allows you to be rapidly adjust your rules.

 ## Screenshots
 Some quick examples.
 CT-- uses Regex to find matches according to your rules.